iracuzagame/iracuzagame/README.md

 ###

-<p align="left">My name is Abel... and I'm a enthusiastic, proactive, didactic..., from Venezuela ....</p>
+<p align="left">My name is Abel 🧑... and I'm a enthusiastic, proactive, didactic 😎..., from Venezuela, Caracas 🇻🇪</p>

 ###